Mesaieed Industrial Area: History

 Mesaieed was established in 1949 as a tanker terminal by QatarEnergy on a previously uninhabited site along the coast.
 It was chosen by the company because of its proximity to the working population in Doha and Al Wakrah and because of the depth of its waters.
 It was the only deepwater port in Qatar for more than 20 years.
 The first industrial facilities prepared on site were oil pumps and oil storage tanks.

-A new site for a NGL plant was prepared by QatarEnergy in 1974.
+A new site for an NGL plant was prepared by QatarEnergy in 1974.
 Three years later, the site caught fire and was disbanded.
 Further development by the government was undertaken on Mesaieed from 1975 to 1978.
-They installed industrial facilities, mechanical equipment and developed the road system at an estimated cost of $200 mn.
+They installed industrial facilities, mechanical equipment and developed the road system at an estimated cost of $200 million.

+A firefighting unit for the industrial area was established in July 1985.

 Administration

 It was administered wholly by QatarEnergy at the time of its inception.
 The government had agreed to the company's request to allow it full jurisdiction over the area and, until the 1960s, the government had prioritized the development of Doha rather than its natural gas industry.
-The rapid growth of oil revenues in the 1960s and the accession of Khalifa bin Hamad Al Thani in 1972 resulted in the government assuming a portion of control over the area.
+The rapid growth of oil revenue in the 1960s and the accession of Khalifa bin Hamad Al Thani in 1972 resulted in the government assuming a portion of control over the area.
 In 1970, the first government-prepared industrial site in Mesaieed was created for QAFCO.

 In June 2016, it was announced that QatarEnergy would transfer portions of Mesaieed Industrial Area to the Economic Zones Company Qatar (Manateq), effective January 2017.
 Among the portions ceded to Manateq were the cement area, the light industries area and the medium industries area.

 Industry

 All the industry concentrated in the area constitutes the core of Qatar's industry.
 The area accommodates the main plants of the following companies: